KaranGujarati/Pandas-Challenge/AgeOfPy/README.md

-### Heroes of Pymoli - Pandas challenge
+### AgeOfPy - Pandas challenge

-This repository contains an analysis of the fantasy game, Heroes of Pymoli.
+This repository contains an analysis of the fantasy game, AgeOfPy.
 Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.

 Objective was to turn Purchase data into meaningful insights.
 The data was analyzed using Python and a Jupyter Notebook.